FILMING LOCATIONS

 Woodsboro Police Station

-This used to be a real police station, but after the filming, it became Oakville Grocery store located at 124 Matheson Street, Healdsburg.
+Once a functioning police station, this building now houses the Oakville Grocery at 124 Matheson Street, Healdsburg.

 Riley’s House

-It is very close to where they filmed Pollyanna (1960) and Shadow of a Doubt (1943) – Fun Fact: apparently the Ghost Face mask was found by Marianne Maddalena, in this house the while she and Wes were scouting locations in Santa Rosa.
+Fun Fact: Legend has it that the Ghostface mask was discovered by Marianne Maddalena in this house while she and Wes Craven were scouting locations in Santa Rosa.

 Grocery Store